Woody Allen: 1960–1969: Stand-up comedian

-In 1966, Allen wrote an hourlong musical comedy television special for CBS, Gene Kelly in New York City.
+In 1966, Allen wrote an hour-long musical comedy television special for CBS, Gene Kelly in New York City.
 It focused on Gene Kelly in a musical tour around Manhattan, dancing along such landmarks as Rockefeller Center, the Plaza Hotel and the Museum of Modern Art, which serve as backdrops for the show's production numbers.
-Allen appeared in the special alongside Kelly.
-Guest stars included choreographer Gower Champion, British musical comedy star Tommy Steele, and songstress Damita Jo DeBlanc.
+Guest stars included choreographer Gower Champion, British musical comedy star Tommy Steele, and singer Damita Jo DeBlanc.
 In 1967, Allen hosted a TV special for NBC, Woody Allen Looks at 1967.
 It featured Liza Minnelli, who acted alongside Allen in some skits; Aretha Franklin, the musical guest; and conservative writer William F. Buckley, the featured guest.
-In 1969, Allen hosted his first American special for CBS television, The Woody Allen Special, which included skits with Candice Bergen, a musical performance from the 5th Dimension, and an interview between Allen and Billy Graham.
+In 1969, Allen hosted his first American special for CBS television, The Woody Allen Special, which included skits with Candice Bergen, a musical performance by the 5th Dimension, and an interview between Allen and Billy Graham.

 Allen also performed standup comedy on other series, including The Andy Williams Show and The Perry Como Show, where he interacted with other guests and occasionally sang.
 In 1971, he hosted one of his final Tonight Shows, with guests Bob Hope and James Coco.
 Hope praised Allen on the show, calling him "one of the finest young talents in show business and a great delight".
 Life magazine put Allen on the cover of its March 21, 1969, issue.

-In 1979, Allen paid tribute to one of his comedy idols, Bob Hope, at the Film Society at Lincoln Center, creating a special for the event titled "My Favorite Comedian" that included clips from Hope's films, selected and narrated by Allen.
-Hope said of the honor, "It's great to have your past spring up in front of your eyes, especially when it's done by Woody Allen, because he's a near genius.
-Not a whole genius, but a near genius".
-Dick Cavett served as the host, but Allen was absent, editing Manhattan.
-Guests at the event included Diane Keaton, Kurt Vonnegut, and Andy Warhol.

-Playwright

-In 1966, Allen wrote the play Don't Drink the Water.
-The play starred Lou Jacobi, Kay Medford, Anita Gillette and Allen's future movie co-star Tony Roberts.
-A film adaptation of the play, directed by Howard Morris, was released in 1969, starring Jackie Gleason.
-Because he was not particularly happy with that version, in 1994 Allen directed and starred in a second version for television, with Michael J. Fox and Mayim Bialik.